-Ship that will build temporary pier in Gaza departs its US base
+Ship that will build temporary port in Gaza departs its US base

 Sigrid Kaag, the UN senior humanitarian and reconstruction coordinator for Gaza, has said air and sea deliveries will not make up for a shortage of supply routes on land.

+Avril Benoit, executive director of the US arm of the medical charity Doctors Without Borders (MSF), said the US plan is a “glaring distraction from the real problem: Israel’s indiscriminate and disproportionate military campaign and punishing siege”.

-The existing land crossings are also faster, safer and more economical than either the maritime route or airdropping aid.
+The existing land crossings are faster, safer and more economical than the maritime route or airdropping aid.

-Aid groups estimate at least 1,300 trucks of humanitarian relief supplies are needed to enter Gaza each day.
+Aid groups estimate that at least 1,300 trucks of humanitarian relief supplies are needed daily in Gaza.

 Israel has blamed the hunger crisis on UN agencies, saying they are failing to distribute supplies piling up at Gaza border crossings.

 The UN Relief and Works Agency for Palestinian Refugees in the Near East (UNRWA), the largest UN agency in Gaza, says Israel restricts goods and imposes cumbersome inspections that slow entry.

-The executive director of the US arm of the medical charity Doctors Without Borders (MSF), Avril Benoit, said the US plan is a “glaring distraction from the real problem: Israel’s indiscriminate and disproportionate military campaign and punishing siege”.

 Al-Masri said many questions remain regarding the establishment of the port.